zilishen/documentation/content/nginx-one/how-to/data-plane-keys.md

 curl agent.connect.nginx.com/nginx-agent/install | DATAPLANE_KEY="<data-plane-key>" sh -s -- -y
 ```

+{{<important>}}
+Data plane keys are not saved and are displayed only once when you generate them.
+You should save this key in a secure location for future reference.
+{{</important>}}

-## How to add a new Instance and use and existing Data Plane key
+### How to add a new Instance and use and existing Data Plane key

+1. Log in to the [F5 Distributed Cloud Console](https://www.f5.com/cloud/products/distributed-cloud-console).
+1. Select the **NGINX One** tile under **Common services**.
+1. Select Visit Service under the NGINX One title in the main window.
 1. Expand the **Manage** menu in the left side navigation menu and then select **Instances**.
 1. Select **Add Instance**.
-2. Enable the radio button for **Use existing Key** and enter the existing key value into the **Data Plane Key** field.
+1. Enable the radio button for **Use existing Key** and enter the existing key value into the **Data Plane Key** field.
    1. As you enter the key value a sample curl command will be provided.
       1. The data plane key value is not validated in this process.
    3. Copy the sample curl command which will contain your existing data plane key value.